Library Access for People with Disabilities

 Using Library Materials & Computers

 - Forgot your reading glasses?
-Ask at the Reference desk for a magnifying glass.
-We may even have a pair of glasses you can use while you are here.
+Ask at the Reference desk for a pair of glasses you can use while you are here.
+If you prefer, we also have a magnifying glass.

 Access Problems with the Library Website?